- Search The Registry

 - About Us

 - Creating Support

 - My Account

 On this date, we recall the birth of Oscar De Priest in 1871.
 He was a Black politician.

-Oscar Stanton De Priest was born in Florence, AL, when he was six years old, he and his family moved to Kansas.
+Oscar Stanton De Priest was born in Florence, AL; when he was six years old, he and his family moved to Kansas.
 His formal education included business and bookkeeping classes before he ran away to Dayton, Ohio, with two white friends.
-He ended up in Chicago by 1889, as a painter and decorator.
-There he acquired a fortune in real estate and in the stock market.
+He ended up in Chicago in 1889 as a painter and decorator.
+There he acquired a fortune in real estate and the stock market.
 In 1904, De Priest entered politics and was elected as the Cook County Commissioner.
-Four years later he was appointed an alternate delegate to the Republican National Convention and became Chicago’s first Black alderman in 1915.
+Four years later, he was appointed an alternate delegate to the Republican National Convention and became Chicago’s first Black alderman in 1915.

 De Priest remained active in public life, serving from 1943 to 1947 as alderman of the third ward in Chicago, then returning to his real estate business.
 He died on May 12, 1951.